 Writer-Director, 9/23 Films - Chicago

 DANIEL NEARING is a Fellow of the John Simon Guggenheim Foundation and MacDowell, served as the inaugural Filmmaker in Residence for the City of Chicago and was named Chicagoan of the Year for Film (2017) by The Chicago Tribune.

-Nearing is currently in production (2019) on a free-form adaptation of SISTER CARRIE, a period feature shot in black and white and 'ecstatic color.'
-SISTER CARRIE is an epic love story that takes place in Chicago, Montreal and Paris in 1909.
+Nearing is currently in post-production (2020) on a free-form adaptation of SISTER CARRIE, a period feature shot in black and white and 'ecstatic color.'
+SISTER CARRIE is an epic period love story that takes place in Chicago, Montreal and Paris.
 The film is a hybrid of three timeless literary sources, all of them proto-feminist novels from the United States and France: the landmark Chicago novel by Theodore Dreiser from which it takes its name (1900), Alexander Dumas’ (Fils) “La Dame aux Camélias” (1848), and Abbé Prévost’s “Manon Lescaut” (1731).

 Nearing has an MA in modern and contemporary Literature from the University of Toronto, received an MFA in Film from York University, and was a Producer Resident at the Canadian Film Centre.
 He has studied under Northrop Frye (Fearful Symmetry) and Michael Ondaatje (The English Patient).
 He has worked as producer, director, writer and editor for numerous films on several networks.
 His documentary subjects have ranged from juvenile homicide (CBC) to the longest bridge in the world over ice-forming waters (Discovery) to Russians playing in the National Hockey League (The Sports Network) and a look at the stagecraft of some of the world's finest writers (Bravo).
 He moved from documentaries to dramatic projects and founded 9/23 Films in 2008.